-key vocabulary Word Definition continents One of the seven large land masses on the Earth's surface.
-Pangea A supercontinent where all landmass was stuck together the Mesozoic era. continental drift The very slow movement of continents over the Earth's surface. landmass A large area of land that is in one piece (such as a continent).
-Tectonic plates Broken pieces of the Earth's crust or lithosphere that move in different directions and shift. plate boundaries Where the edges of two tectonic plates meet.
-Constructive plate boundary Where two plates move away from one another.
-Destructive plate boundary Where two plates move towards one another. volcanoes A mountain with a large, circular hole at the top through which lava, gases, steam, and dust are forced out. earth's crust The light, rocky most outer layer of the Earth lithosphere The rigid, outer part of the earth (consisting of the crust and the upper mantle). magma Hot liquid rock found just below the earth's surface. lava Hot liquid rock that comes out of the Earth through a volcano.
+Key Vocabulary Word Definition continents One of the seven large land masses on the Earth's surface.
+Pangea A supercontinent where all landmass was stuck together in the Mesozoic era. continental drift The very slow movement of continents over the Earth's surface. landmass A large area of land that is in one piece (such as a continent).
+Tectonic plates Broken pieces of the Earth's crust or lithosphere that move in different directions and shift. plate boundaries Where the edges of two tectonic plates meet. volcanoes A mountain with a large, circular hole at the top through which lava, gases, steam, and dust are forced out. earth's crust The light, rocky most outer layer of the Earth magma Hot liquid rock found just below the earth's surface. lava Hot liquid rock that comes out of the Earth through a volcano.